codeoverflow-org/nodecg-io-docs/docs/samples/twitch-addons.md

 7. Check the nodecg logs

-   You should see an error or a success message and all BTTV and FFZ emotes from the twitch channel `#derniklaas`
+   You should see an error or a success message and all BetterTTV and FFZ emotes from the twitch channel `#derniklaas`